upstash/upsy/README.md

 Upsy is an open source Discord & Slack bot that provides **fast, accurate answers whenever you have a question**.

+## How to use it?

+- Mention Upsy or @upsy in a question within a channel, and Upsy will create a thread to answer your query.

+- If someone asks a question in a channel, react with a ❓ or 🤔 emoji.
+Upsy will then create a thread and provide an answer.

+- Ask Upsy questions directly in DM for immediate responses.

+- Teach Upsy new information by sending messages or uploading documents in DM.

 ## Discord Setup